kika1s1/cohead-bot/README.md

 # Cohead Bot: Pair Students for  Programming, Moon Walk,  Traid Contest and Quickly review heads-up submissions

 This Telegram bot is designed to help A2SV heads quickly pair students for **Pair Programming**, **Moon Walk**, and **Traid Contest** sessions.
-It also features an attendance summary tool that allows heads to easily record and verify student attendance.
+It also features an attendance summary  that allows heads to easily record and verify student attendance.

 # Pair Programming and Moon Walk Telegram Bot